nyuppo/fabric-boat-example/README.md

 ---

-This example assumes you know how to set up a fabric mod, as well as how to work with mixins.
+This example assumes you know how to set up a fabric mod, work with mixins, and create models/blockstates for blocks and items.
+Textures are provided.
+While textures for the boat item and planks are found under the `example_mod` namespace, **the boat texture must be under the `minecraft` namespace.**

+Also, this example makes use of adding to a vanilla enum.
+While it works here and will work with any other mod that does the same thing, it is recommended to use [Fabric-ASM](https://github.com/Chocohead/Fabric-ASM) instead going forward.
+Just something to keep in mind.